tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 Note that the timestamp is based on the 32-bit timestamp register in the QSB-D, which is incremented at 512 Hz.
 If you keep running this application more than 94.5 days, the timestamp register may be reset to 0.
 The timestamp register is most probably based on a free running counter in the QSB-D, so, when you want to correlate the recorded data in the CSV file with something else, please keep in mind that it can be slightly less or more than 512 Hz.

+## Upgrading

+Since [version 1.4.1.0](https://github.com/tmtsoftware/m1cs-qsb-linear-encoder-reader/releases/tag/v1.4.1.0), the application automatically checks if a new version is available every time it launches.
+It is recommended to follow the instruction and upgrade to the latest version.

+Note: if you are using version 1.4.0.0 or older, the automatic version check feature is not available.
+If you want to upgrade to a newer version, you first need to [uninstall](#uninstall) the old version and install a new one.

+Note: if you want to downgrade to an old version, the recommended approach is to [uninstall](#uninstall) the existing version and install the old version.

+## Uninstall

+TODO: fill out here

 ## License